awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 1. By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance's public IP address\.
 To change this behavior, enable DNS hostname resolution for your VPC connection\.
 After enabling DNS hostname resolution, if instances on either side of the VPC peering connection address each other using a public DNS hostname, the hostname resolves to the private IP address of the instance\.

-For more information, see [Working with VPC peering connections](working-with-vpc-peering.md)\.
+For more information, see [Work with VPC peering connections](working-with-vpc-peering.md)\.

 ## VPC peering connection lifecycle<a name="vpc-peering-lifecycle"></a>